bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 0: 01:24:52

-You know, I was in Nashville last week and they had the design week there.
+I was in Nashville last week and they had the design week there.
 So a lot of people who were designers interested in working on open source, which is like kind of like good luck, right?
-It's very hard for PMs and designers to participate in anarchic FOSS sort of projects at all.
+It's very hard for PMs and designers to participate in anarchic `FOSS` sort of projects at all.
-Like maybe them creating like wonderful graphical explanations and sort of like, you know, helping people chew on this or even trying to explain to them what this does.
+Like maybe them creating like wonderful graphical explanations and sort of like, helping people chew on this or even trying to explain to them what this does.
-My radio sort of clarified to you, James and whoever else is championing this, like how to best sort of inform people about it, how to create the correct narrative for this.
+Might already sort of clarified to you, James and whoever else is championing this, like how to best sort of inform people about it, how to create the correct narrative for this.
 Because so far, I think we're doing a disservice, right?
-Like we've sort of, oh, it's CTV, oh, it does this, oh, it does that.
+Like we've sort of, it's CTV, oh, it does this, it does that.
 Like people don't get it.
-It just sounds like we're gonna have some insane thing on Bitcoin.
+It just sounds like we're going to have some insane thing on Bitcoin.
 I mean, I was scared of CTV when it came out.
 So I don't know.
 I feel like like the education part is going to be like 90% of the problem.